kstasko/notes/aws/data-analyst-cert/da-udemy-s2-storage.md

 **Eventually Consistent** - If we read just after a write, it's posisble we will get unexpected response because of replication
 **Strongly Consistent** - If we read just after a write, we will get the correct data

-By Default DynamoDB uses Eventually Consistent RReads, but GetItem, Query & Scan provide 'ConsistentRead' parameters you can set to True
+By Default DynamoDB uses Eventually Consistent Rreads, but GetItem, Query & Scan provide 'ConsistentRead' parameters you can set to True

 #### Read Capacity Units (RCU)
 - one read capacity unit represents one strongly consistent read per second, or two eventually consistent read per second for an item up to 4 KB in size